What is the pupil premium?

 To view our Pupil Premium Strategy

-Click the link below for our proposed spending this coming year.
+Click the link below for our proposed spending this coming year and previous year.